 Category : Property Market News | Posted On 2021-02-27 00:00:00

 Prime minister Prayut Chan-o-cha says he will consider legalizing gambling in Thailand, a contentious course of action that has been opposed for decades.

-The PM recently admitted it was hard to curb gambling and is now said to be open to holding public discussions about the pros and cons of legalizing gambling, even though he opposes it personally.
+The PM recently admitted it was hard to curb the "legalize gambling" proponents and is now said to be open to holding public discussions about the pros and cons of legalizing gambling in Thailand, even though he opposes it personally.